mindsdb/mindsdb/mindsdb/interfaces/jobs/README.md

 - START - optional, first date when job have to start.
 Default is now
 - END - optional, after this date job shouldn't run anymore.
 If not set - repeat forever
 - EVERY - optional job repeat rule.
-  - If not set - run once (no mather what was set in END)
+  - If not set - run once (no matter what was set in END)
   - if <number> is not set - default value is 1

 Supported periods: